Chameau : The camel is a large hoofed mammal (family Camelids) with a woolly coat.

 In Paris, during the siege of 1870, camel appeared on the menu of the restaurant Voisin for the New Year's Eve.
 In the Maghreb countries, we eat minced meat camel (kefta) or confit in the fat of the camel's hump (the derwa).
 This meat confection is called “khliî” (See Khlii).

-In Saudi Arabia, a traditional welcome is the Milk of camel accompanied by dates.
+In Saudi Arabia, a traditional welcome is the milk of camel accompanied by dates.

-See Camel.
+Camel.

 See as well Chameau under Mouth slang.[/vc_column_text]